Hong Kong buyers rush for UK properties after security law

 "We have never received so many calls from existing clients," said Marc von Grundherr, director of London estate agent Benham and Reeves, which lets UK properties for about 1,000 clients in Hong Kong.

-A weaker pound since 2014 and a stamp duty holiday in Britain for homes priced below 500,000 pounds (US$654,400), have also encouraged Hong Kong buyers to invest in the UK.
+A weaker pound since 2014 and a stamp duty holiday in Britain for homes priced below £500,000 (US$654,400), have also encouraged Hong Kong buyers to invest in the UK.

 Property agent Arlington Residential in London said it completed more than 10 deals in the past two months, a figure it would normally achieve in a year.
 Centaline in Hong Kong said it sold around 60 apartments in July alone, adding that they had a waiting list of clients due to a shortage of supply.

-Hong Kong investors buy homes anywhere from 300,000 pounds to 50 million pounds and are increasingly looking outside London, such as in Manchester and Bristol, for cheaper options.
+Hong Kong investors buy homes anywhere from £300,000 to £50 million and are increasingly looking outside London, such as in Manchester and Bristol, for cheaper options.

 "Because of the situation in Hong Kong, those who didn't know the UK very well are now also looking ... and they don't want to commit too much yet because their economic power is not as strong," said David Hui, Centaline Property sales director.